 - After placing your stones, capture all fenced enemy blooms.
 Return the captured stones to your opponent.

 - The game ends when one player resigns or when both players pass consecutively.
 In the latter case, your score is the number of stones you have on the board plus the number of spaces in your territory.
 The player with the highest score wins.
-In the event of a tie, the player who passed first wins.
+In the event of a tie, the player who passed first in the game wins.

 There’s a story behind this design, but I have to save the telling for another day.

+In addition, I doubt Ko rules are needed.
 As far as I can tell, Blooms is soft-finite on boards large enough so that at least one living Bloom is inevitable.
 A soft-finite game is one where cyclical positions are possible but will only happen if neither player is trying to win.

 Below is a slowed-down version of the gif at the top of the page, in case you want to scrutinize the example game more.
 In that game, one player plays grey-black, the other red-yellow.
 Grey-black wins narrowly (close games are rare on small boards, so far – it’s more common for one player to collapse entirely).